Really-Simple-Plugins/really-simple-ssl-on-specific-pages/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 2.0.1 =
+* Fix where homepage setting wasn't saved correctly when exclude SSL selected
+* Homepage ssl setting returned for cases where there is no page for the homepage, just a template
+* Tweak: force admin SSL improved.

 = 2.0.0 =
 * Switched SSL pages to the postmeta, which is more robust
 * Migration procedure